Salvador Santino Regilme

-Salvador Santino Fulo Regilme Jr. (born 1986) is a Filipino-born Dutch International Relations scholar and political scientist focusing on international human rights norms, global governance, democratization, United States foreign policy, and foreign aid.
-He is a tenured International Relations academic based at the Institute of History within the Faculty of Humanities of Leiden University, the Netherlands.
+Salvador Santino Regilme (born 1986) is a Dutch International Relations scholar and political scientist focusing on international human rights norms, global governance, democratization, United States foreign policy, and foreign aid.
+He is a tenured Associate Professor of International Relations based at the Institute of History within the Faculty of Humanities of Leiden University, the Netherlands.

-He is notable for his pioneering research on the impact of post-Cold War United States foreign aid on human rights and state repression in the Global South.
+He is one of the world's leading International Relations scholar on human rights and global development, with his award-winning research on the impact of post-Cold War United States foreign aid on human rights and state repression in the Global South.

 Previously, he worked as a Käte Hamburger Fellow on global cooperation based in Germany (funded by the German Federal Ministry of Education and Research), as a Fox International Fellow at the MacMillan Center for Area and International Studies at Yale University, and he briefly held a tenure-track position as Assistant Professor of International Relations within the Department of Political Science at Northern Illinois University, USA.
 He was also a visiting researcher at the Comparative Constitutionalism Group of the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen, Germany Regilme won the 2022 Individual Fellowship from the Netherlands Institute for Advanced Study in Amsterdam.